kmein/brockman/README.md

 For a fully fledged config, look at [the example](./config/example.json).

 - `channel` specifies the channel all bots should join and post to.
-- `useTls` (optional, default `false`) specifies whether the IRC connection should be made using TLS.
 - `shortener` (optional) specifies an endpoint that returns shortened URLs when they are POSTed to it.
 - `pastebin` (optional) specifies an endpoint that returns a link when you POST content to it.
 - `defaultDelay` (optional) specifies the amount of seconds to wait before fetching each feed again.
 This is only used when `bot.NAME.delay` isn't set for a specific feed and when Brockman cannot figure out an adequate interval by itself.